How long does it take to see SEO results?

 Fixing Errors, Hosting Issues, and Penalties

 Most of the time, you’ll begin to see results fairly quickly after resolving the issues, but not always.
 For example, if you’ve updated a few links on a sitemap, you may see results within a week; however, if you’ve updated numerous links, it may take a few weeks.
-Also, older sites tend to update faster, especially when there are more inbound links than newer sites with less links.
+Older sites tend to update faster, especially when there are more inbound links than newer sites with fewer links.

 SEO Friendly Design, Structure, and Architecture